TrebledJ/trebledj.github.io/content/posts/programming/2023-02-04-site-migration-to-eleventy.md

 - [Nunjucks](https://mozilla.github.io/nunjucks/) > Liquid
     - Ah yesss, ternary expressions!
 Inline math!
 Comments look nicer as well.
     - Thought that was all?
 Get **MINDBLOWN** by *importable* macros and template inheritance.
+    - Liquid and Nunjucks are templating languages, promoting code and layout reuse.
+They can also be used to generate post lists, feeds, and data files.
+With Jekyll, you're stuck with Liquid; but with Eleventy, you're free to choose from a variety.
+Usually people recommend Nunjucks--with good reason too!
 - [Build speed](https://www.zachleat.com/web/build-benchmark/)
     - It’s pretty fast.
 Comparable to Hugo.
     - Great if you have a thousand posts, though I probably won’t write beyond a couple hundred in my lifetime.